 The fellowship consists of a two-year grant, around UK £30,000 per year, to cover travel and living costs, and an additional contribution of UK £2,000 per year to the host institution.
 We anticipate that part of the second-year grant to the host institution will be used to cover the expenses of the candidate attending the annual congress of ECTRIMS, the European Committee for Treatment and Research in MS.

-One of the fellowships is funded by ECTRIMS and is know as the MSIF-ECTRIMS McDonald Fellowship.
+One fellowships is in partnership with ECTRIMS and is known as the MSIF-ECTRIMS McDonald Fellowship.

 Who is eligible?

 - Be under 35 at the time of application

 - Be educated to post graduate level in an area relevant to multiple sclerosis (MS)